Both Google and Facebook are incredibly powerful advertising platforms, but which one is the best for lead generation?

-As 2017 draws to a close, marketers and agencies are focused on a big question: which channels will generate the most revenue for our clients’ businesses next year?
+Marketers and agencies are focused on a big question: which channels will generate the most revenue for our clients’ in 2022?

 Answering this question almost always leads to a familiar discussion: Google vs. Facebook.